danielpmadden/ai-osi-stack/SECURITY.md

 Controls are layered: cryptographic hashes (SHA-512) secure artifacts, AEIP signatures bind payloads to custodians, and governance ledgers expose every change for public audit.

 ## Coordinated Disclosure Process
-Report suspected vulnerabilities or integrity failures to **security@aiosi.org** with the subject line “AI OSI Stack v5 Security Disclosure.”
+Report suspected vulnerabilities or integrity failures to **security@aiosi.org (test example)** with the subject line “AI OSI Stack v5 Security Disclosure.”
 Include:
 1. A detailed description of the issue and reproduction steps.
 2. Potential impact across AEIP layers or governance operations.
 3. Any proof-of-concept materials.